Influence of Stanley Kubrick: The term "Kubrickian"

 The term Kubrickian is described as having meticulous perfectionism, mastering of the technical aspects of film-making and atmospheric visual style.

 Orson Welles, one of Kubrick's strongest personal influences, famously said: "Among those whom I would call 'younger generation', Kubrick appears to me to be a giant."

 Influence

-Leading directors, including Steven Spielberg, Martin Scorsese, Francis Ford Coppola, George Lucas, Richard Donner, Clint Eastwood, James Cameron, Woody Allen, Terry Gilliam, Chris Columbus, Joel and Ethan Coen, Brian De Palma, Abel Ferrara, Tim Burton, Quentin Tarantino, Michael Cimino, David Lynch, John Carpenter, Ridley Scott, Robert Zemeckis, Tobe Hooper, Sam Raimi, Oliver Stone, Wes Craven, Paul Thomas Anderson, Trey Parker and Matt Stone, David Fincher, Henry Selick, Robert Rodriguez, James Gray, Peter Jackson, Wes Anderson, Michael Moore, Todd Field, Eli Roth, Darren Aronofsky, Kevin Smith, Andy Muschietti, Sam Mendes, Rob Reiner, Richard Attenborough, Roland Emmerich, Christopher Nolan, the Wachowskis, James Gunn, James Wan, James DeMonaco, Edgar Wright, Gaspar Noé, Michael Mann, Richard Linklater, Mike Flanagan, Mary Harron, Phil Lord and Christopher Miller, Todd Phillips, Jerry Zucker, Gareth Edwards, David Gordon Green, Brad Bird, Nicolas Winding Refn, Rob Zombie, Christopher B. Landon, Taylor Hackford, Paul Schrader, Chris Wedge, Leigh Whannell, Steven Soderbergh, Craig Zobel, Adrian Lyne, Seth MacFarlane, Frank Darabont, Paul Mazursky, Ben Wheatley, Lars von Trier, Denis Villeneuve, Guillermo del Toro, Gints Zilbalodis, Bryan Singer, Joel Schumacher, and George A. Romero, have cited Kubrick as a source of inspiration, and in the case of Spielberg, collaboration.
+Innumerous leading directors, including David Fincher, Christopher Nolan, Gaspar Noé, Michael Mann, Lars von Trier, and George A. Romero, have cited Kubrick as a source of inspiration, and in the case of Spielberg, collaboration.
 In an interview for the Eyes Wide Shut DVD release, Steven Spielberg comments that "nobody could shoot a picture better in history", and that Kubrick told stories in a way "antithetical to the way we are accustomed to receiving stories".
 Writing in the introduction to a recent edition of Michel Ciment's Kubrick, film director Martin Scorsese notes most of Kubrick's films were misunderstood and under-appreciated when first released, only to be considered masterpieces later on.